Let’s talk about butts, baby. No, not the nice curvy ones we all sit on daily, the ones we use to filter the cigarette smoke. Or so we thought?

-Alternatively, you could buy a portable ashtray, something like this:
+Alternatively, you could buy a portable ashtray.

 How to recycle cigarette butts?

 The best way is to collect your cigarette butts and send them to TerraCycle.
 It’s free and easy.
 All you need to do is collect your old cigarette butts and send them for free to TerraCycle.
-They will sort them clean them and turn them into new useful products.
+They will sort them, clean them, and turn them into new useful products.

 Please share your cigarette story with me or comment below.
 Do you have more alternative ideas for reducing cigarette waste in the environment?